ClouDesire/docusaurus/docs/platform-users.md

 sidebar_label: Users and permissions
 ---

-In the following table are listed the all user levels supported by the platform, together with the correspondent (main) functionalities available for each of them.
+The following table lists the user levels supported by the platform, together with the correspondent (main) functionalities available for each of them.